 To check if the marmalade is done, take a big spoonful and spread it on a plate.
 It should be sticky with a sheen to it and not watery.
 Usually, any jam or fruit preserve thickens more after cooling down.
 Hence, do not cook them for too long to get the right consistency.

 How To Store

-- Always start with a clean, sterelized glass jar.
+- Always start with a clean, sterilized glass jar.
 Soak the jar and lid in hot water for a few minutes, then let them dry naturally.

-- Seal the jar tightly and place it in a cool area or let it chill in the refrigerator.
+- Seal the jar tightly, place it in a cool area, or let it chill in the refrigerator.
 It should last for a couple of weeks to a month.
 Note: Always use a clean spoon when scooping portions from the jar to keep it fresh longer!